f5devcentral/f5-cloudserviceeaplab/README.rst

 .. figure:: _figures/208.png

-`c)` The next step will associate the certificate with the Essential App Protect app.
-In order to do that, send the **Update EAP SSL Certificate** request from Postman which uses certificate ID retrieved above:
+`c)` The next step will enable Essential App Protect configuration to support HTTPS and configure TLS using our certificate id from the above step.
+In order to do that, send the **Update EAP SSL Certificate** request from Postman:

 .. figure:: _figures/209.png

-The response shows all the information regarding instance the certificate is connected to:
+The response shows the updated information for our EAP instance, please review the "waf_service" section, noting the "http" and "https" parts:

 .. figure:: _figures/210.png

 `d)` Now we need to restart our instance for the certificate to become active.

-   `1.` In order to do that, go back to Postman and send the **Suspend EAP Subscription** request:
+   `1.` In Postman send the **Suspend EAP Subscription** request:

    .. figure:: _figures/212.png